amitHarwani/behavioural_biometric/RUN_NOTES.md

 |  exp 5 - 30 epochs - Dropout 0.2, Add CNN from exp4 (train_5_0_epoch_29.pt)         |2.93|2.76|

-Any run with _1 => Proper learning rate when resuming
+Any run with _1 or greater than it => Proper learning rate when resuming

 Notes -